opengeospatial/omsf-profile/README.md

 for easier, more precise definition of the Observation content model, especially the observation result, in the APIs providing
 OMSF data.
 On the other hand, the providing Observation data for novel result content type requires changes to the OMSF model.

-Observations with complicated results, such as coverages, are in most cases out-of-scope of the OMSF context.
-However, it's possible to encode these using the ```GenericObservation``` feature type with a reference to any remotely provided result.
-The observation level metadata and the definition of the observed property are always externally linked from the OMSF Observations.

 ### Timeseries data